chryzsh/DarthSidious/guide.md

 No windows hashes are salted, so two identical hashes will yield the same plaintext.
 Windows hashes are broken down into two hashes.
 LMhash and NTLMhash.
 This is an example: `testuser:29418:aad3b435b51404eeaad3b435b51404ee:58a478135a93ac3bf058a5ea0e8fdb71`

 Broken down:
-`username:unique_identifier:LMhash:NTLMhash`
+`username : unique_identifier : LMhash : NThash`

 - **LM** - The LM hash is used for storing passwords.
 It is disabled in W7 and above.
 However, LM is enabled in memory if the password is less than 15 characters.
 That's why all recommendations for admin accounts are 15+ chars.
 LM is old, based on MD4 and easy to crack.
 The reason is that Windows domains require speed, but that also makes for shit security.
 - **NT** -  The NT hash calculates the hash based on the entire password the user entered.
 The LM hash splits the password into two 7-character chunks, padding as necessary.
 - **NTLM** - The NTLM hash is used for local authentication on hosts in the domain.
+It is a combination of the LM and NT hash as seen above.
 - **NetNTLMv1/2** - Hash for authentication on the network (SMB).
 Sometimes called NTLMv2, but don't get confused; it is not the same as an NTLM hash.
--

 In windows the hashes are stored in memory for single sign-on purposes.
 Everytime a user clicks on a  network share the creds are passed across the network.
 We can grab that.
 The alternative is to always ask the user for credentials, which will never happen in a windows environment.